Blocks and families for cyclotomic Hecke algebras: Appendix: Clifford theory and Schur elements for the Hecke algebras of complex reflection groups

 Let $W$ be a complex reflection group and let us denote by $\mathcal{H}(W)$ its generic Hecke algebra.
 Suppose that the assumptions $\ref{ypo}$ are satisfied.
-Let $W'$ be another complex reflection group such that, for some specialization of the parameters, $\mathcal{H}(W)$ is the twisted symmetric algebra of a finite cyclic group $G$ over the symmetric subalgebra $\mathcal{H}(W')$.
-Then, if we know the blocks of $\mathcal{H}(W)$, we can use propositions $\ref{1.42}$ and $\ref{1.45}$ in order to calculate the blocks of $\mathcal{H}(W')$.
+Let $W'$ be another complex reflection group such that, for some specialization of the parameters, $\mathcal{H}(W)$ becomes the twisted symmetric algebra of a finite cyclic group $G$ over the symmetric subalgebra $\mathcal{H}(W')$.
+Then, if we know the Schur elements and the blocks of $\mathcal{H}(W)$, we can use Propositions $\ref{1.42}$ and $\ref{1.45}$ in order to calculate the Schur elements and the blocks of $\mathcal{H}(W')$.